sabrinamerkin/sabrinamerkin.github.io/_posts/2023-09-27-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Salary/salary_by_department.png)<!-- -->

-We find that employees with the highest salaries on average tend to work in the Finance and IT departments.
-Employees with the lowest salaries on average work in the HR department.
-While there are some minor discrepancies, the disribution of average employee salary across all departments is fairly uniform.
+We find that employees with the highest average salaries tend to work in the Finance and IT departments.
+Employees with the lowest average salaries work in the HR department.
+While there are some minor discrepancies, the distribution of average employee salary across all departments is fairly uniform.

 ```python
 px.box(df,x='Position',y='Salary',color='Department')